ProjectIgnis/Distribution/README.md

 	* updated old scripts of cards with effects that Summon or put themselves on the opponent's field.

 * Added support for **Mischief of the Time Goddess**

+* Added `Duel.LinkSummon`, which removes the workarounds used for the "Unchained" monsters.

+* Removed complex handling of Continuous Traps for when it is possible to activate the card AND its effect in the same chain link

+* The following functions have been renamed:
+	* `Card.IsLinkState` -> `Card.IsLinked`
+	* `Card.IsExtraLinkState` -> `Card.IsExtraLinked` (this one also no longer requires the workarounds that were once used)
+	* `Card.IsAttackable` -> `Card.CanAttack`
+	* `Card.IsChainAttackable` -> `Card.CanChainAttack`

+* Added suport to load other files from within a script (Duel.LoadScript)

 * Updated status of the following bugs:
 	* fixed a bug with "Number 67: Pair-a-Dice Smasher" where it wans't changing result of dice to outside dice allowed values.